FaisalTamanoJr/Class-Notes/CALENG3 - Lesson 2.md

 	- Linear in a function
 		- Looks something like this
 			- $\frac{d(F(y))}{dx}+P(x)[F(y)]=Q(x)$
+			- $F(y)$ is any function you assign and treat similar to an average variable.
+			- you can obtain $d(F(y))$ by deriving the function.
+			- Solving steps is pretty similar to linear in a variable (in other words, similar to the linear de method).
+			- If you substituted $F(y)$ and its derivative into variables, put them back to their original value after you are done solving.
 - [[bernoulli’s equations|Bernoulli’s equations]]
 	- [Recommended video](https://youtu.be/I15tLSHl_vU?feature=shared)
 	- Standard form: (Bernouilli in y) $dy+P(x)ydx = Q(x)y^ndx$